balsedie/trilomorph/analyze_data.md

     #define the desired landmark configuration: 2 dimensions, 16 landmarks, 4 curves (12, 20, 20 and 20 semilandmarks respectively)
     nlms <- c(2, 16, 12, 20, 20, 20)

     #now read the shape files.
-Note that sufix = "_C" is for cephala and "_P" for pygidia.
+Note that sufix = "_C" is for cephala, change it to "_P" if analysing pygidia.
     lmks <- shapRead(fids, sufix = "_C", subdir = dirlm)

     #remove specimens that don't fit the desired landmark configuration.